bestia-dev/cheatsheets/zellij_cheatsheet.md

 ## Zellij nomenclature

-Zellij can have different "Sessions".
+Zellij opens a "Session".
+There can be many different "Sessions" simultaneously.
 A session can be easily attached or detached.
 When detached, a session still runs in the background.
 Great!
 A session can have multiple "Tabs".
 A tab can have one or more "Panes" in different positions.
-Zellij uses different "modes" that are activated by shortcuts like `Ctrl-g` (LOCK) or `Ctrl-t` (TAB) or `Ctrl-p` (PANE).
+Zellij uses different "keyboard modes" that are activated by shortcuts like `Ctrl-g` (LOCK) or `Ctrl-t` (TAB) or `Ctrl-p` (PANE).
 The status-bar is visible by default and makes it easy to learn these shortcuts.
-Inside a mode there are then new shortcuts for running commands.
+Inside a mode there are then specific mode-keyboard-shortcuts for running commands.

 ![zellij_status_bar](images/zellij_status_bar.png)

+This shortcuts can be easily changed in the config file.
+Depending on your use of the terminal you can change the shortcuts to not conflict with other programs you use.

 ## Run a new named session with layout